This content is available in other languages:

 - for some people from 45 years old (if they have received fewer than 4 tetanus doses in their life-time), and

-- for everyone from 65 years old (if it has been more than 10 years since previous dose of Td or Tdap).
-If you have already had a free tetanus and diphtheria vaccine from age 65, you will not be eligible for a free Boostrix vaccine.
+- for everyone from 65 years old (if it has been more than 10 years since previous dose of tetanus and diphtheria or tetanus, diphtheria and whooping cough (pertussis) vaccine).
+If you have already had the previously funded tetanus and diphtheria vaccine from age 65, you are not eligible for a free Boostrix vaccine.

 If you are not eligible for a free whooping cough booster, they can be purchased.
 Your vaccinator can give you advice on how often it is recommended you have a booster.